 Tarik then demonstrated the technique.
-It wasn’t difficult, he told me, just obscure and not easily stumbled on (Sudnar had been watching that first time).
+It wasn’t difficult, he told me, just obscure and not easily stumbled on.
 To his utter satisfaction and slight surprise, both human wizards mastered the trick easily and unleashed a torrent of raw, arcane energy against the impenetrable dome.
 They found the experience both exhilarating and terrifying.

 “Remember, don’t try this without the shield.
 It won’t be pretty if you do.”

 “How do we get rid of it?”
 Algerin asked.

 Tarik smiled.
 “Oh, that’s easy.
 When one of you dies, it will disappear.”

 “Cheer up, there’s another way.
 The two of you have to face each other.
 There, that’s it.
 Now hold hands.
 Come on, don’t be shy.
 Now click your heels together.”
 Both wizards turned to look at him.
 “Okay, I was kidding about the heels.
 Just wish the shield away while holding hands.
 That’s it.”

 The shield vanished.
 Algerin slumped down on the floor and leaned his back against the wall.
 “Why the long face?”
 Tarik asked.
 “You did it.”